Retirement Retired Life

 Fact checked

-There are plenty of questions you’ll want to ask yourself about investments and leisure time as you plan for retirement.
+There are plenty of questions you’ll want to ask yourself about investments and leisure time as you prepare for retirement.

 Another important issue to consider is where you want to live.
 You may want to stay put or move somewhere else.
 Perhaps you’re considering a local move or an international move.

-But before you pack up your home, here are some key questions you need to ask to better understand where you want to go.
+But before you pack up your home, here are some key questions you need to ask to better understand your retirement plans.

 Do I want to move anywhere?